-18 MOTOR VEHICLES
+19 MOTOR VEHICLES

-1. Importation into Australia of new and used road motor vehicles is controlled under the Motor Vehicle Standards Act 1989 (MVSA) and the Motor Vehicle Standards Regulations 1989 and Determinations until 10 December 2019.
-Importation into Australia and provision of new and used road motor vehicles will be controlled under the Road Vehicle Standards Act 2018 and the Road Vehicle Standards Rules 2019 and Determinations from 10 December 2019.
+1. Importation into Australia of new and used road motor vehicles is controlled under the Motor Vehicle Standards Act 1989 (MVSA) and the Motor Vehicle Standards Regulations 1989 and Determinations.
+Anticipated to commence by 30 June 2012, the Road Vehicle Standards Act 2018 and the Road Vehicle Standards Rules 2019 and Determinations will control the future importation into Australia and provision of new and used road motor vehicles.